Serpens–Aquila Rift: Star formation

 In the Serpens-Aquila Rift, the largest cluster of young stars is in the W40 nebula, which contains approximately 500 pre–main-sequence stars and the massive O-type star IRS 1A South.
 Serpens Main is another young cluster in which over 100 young stars have been discovered.
 Observations by the Spitzer Space Telescope revealed the Serpens south stellar nursery within a dense molecular filament.
 Class 0 protostars have been identified by millimeter radio observations of Westerhout 40 and Serpens South.

 Serpens South is a star cluster embedded in a dense molecular filament containing numerous protostars.
 Due to the large number of protostars and pre-stellar cores in the region, it is likely that Serpens South has the most star-formation activity in the Serpens-Aquila Rift.
 A large scale magnetic field was discovered in the region which is perpendicular to the main cloud filament, but sub-filaments tend to run parallel to the filament.
 This magnetic field may be responsible for slowing the gravitational collapse of molecular clumps in the complex.

 The Herschel Space Observatory has made a map of this region of the sky in mid- and far-infrared wavelengths.
 The molecular cloud at these wavelengths is traced by emission from warm dust in the clouds, allowing the structure of the clouds to be probed.
 Wavelet analysis of the molecular clouds in the approximately 11 square degree Herschel field of view breaks up the clouds into numerous filaments, mostly in and around the Westerhout 40 region.
 A number of possible "starless cores"—over-dense clumps of gas that may gravitationally collapse to form new stars—are also noted in this region, mostly studded along the molecular filaments.
 Millimeter observations from the IRAM 30m telescope provide confirmation for 46 of the starless-cores and Class 0/I protostars in the Westerhout 40 and Serpens south regions.

 In culture

 The Aquila Rift was featured in the short story "Beyond the Aquila Rift" by Alastair Reynolds in the 2005 science-fiction anthology Constellations.
 The short story was adapted into a short film as part of Netflix's Love, Death & Robots compilation released in 2019.

-In the space simulator video game Elite Dangerous, Commanders are able to travel to this region of space.